My Chef’s Apron

 • You can also let it sit overnight in the refrigerator (best for meal prepping).

-• When ready to consume, give it a good stir and take out what you need.
-Serve with extra fresh lemon slices and coconut flakes (optional).
+• Before serving, give it a quick stir and take out what you need.
+Add fresh lemon slices, nuts and coconut flakes if you like.

 Extra lemon slices, Coconut flakes, Chopped walnuts